TzuChieh/TzuChieh.github.io/pages/core_engine/core_engine_contributing_coding_standard.md

   * common abbreviations in mathematics
   * formulae in referenced papers
 * Classes that defines an interfaces should have a `I` prefix, e.g., `IFileSystem`.
-* Name a variable in plural if it is an array-like type.
+* Name a variable in plural if it is a collection.
 * Boolean variables and methods should ask a question, e.g., `m_isRunning`, `hasMaterial()`.
 * Use `#pragma once`.
 Do **not** use macro-based header guards.
 * Use `PH_ASSERT` for runtime assertions.
 See [`Engine/Source/Common/assertion.h`](https://github.com/TzuChieh/Photon-v2/blob/master/Engine/Source/Common/assertion.h).